Life In The New Jerusalem

-During the Millennium, it sounds as if the “world” begins in an Edenic condition, so what will happen to restore it to that condition?
-That is, will there be miraculous acts by God to restore it physically and socially, or will society be reorganized in such a was as to rebuild what sounds like an, essentially, an agrarian society?
+According to Jeremiah 30:11, God will completely destroy the nations during the Great Tribulation.
+What does the Hebrew word for “destroy” mean?
+Then, during the Millennium, it sounds as if the “world” begins in an Edenic condition again, so what will happen to restore it to that condition?
+Will there be miraculous acts by God to restore it physically and socially, and rebuild what sounds like essentially an agrarian society?

 I’m excited by the whole scene because I’ve never been able to envision the Church sitting around in the New Jerusalem twiddling our thumbs.
 I see us as actively participating in meaningful work to rebuild the world and to help Jesus establish a society of justice, peace and plenty for all.